IBM-Cloud/vpc-api-samples/README.md

     fmt.Println("Response Body -", string(body))
     ```

 4. Post a resource.

-    First, define a struct for the input.
+    4-1.
+Define a struct for the input.
 Subnet POST API accepts two kinds of request body defined by the following structs.

       ```go
       // CreateSubnetTemplateInput - to create a request body